 Lookout Mountain 2677 Summit Views

-Views were minimal here, but I caught a glimpse of Puget Sound islands.
+Views were minimal, but I caught a glimpse of Puget Sound islands.
 Behind us to the west, Mount Baker‘s top came through a tiny opening in the dense forest.
-We left shortly to the nearby radio facility.
+Shortly afterward, we left for the nearby radio facility.

-The lower radio tower looked like the happening place with panoramic views!
-Many Puget Sound islands were visible between the Strait of Georgia and Skagit Bay but hazy.
-Chuckanut Mountain stretched across the other side of Lake Samish.
+The lower tower looked like the happening place with panoramic views!
+Puget Sound islands, including Guemes Mountain, sat between the Strait of Georgia and Skagit Bay.
+Then Chuckanut Mountain spanned the other side of Lake Samish.

 See more trip photos here.